felipeTht/travel-api/readme.md

   - *Airports list*: Here you can have all the airports paginated, you can make search by term or sort by the item you choose. http://localhost:9000/airports

-  - *Dashboard*: Here you can take a look for the backend statics. http://localhost:9000/dashboard
+  - *Dashboard*: Here you can take a look for the backend statistics. http://localhost:9000/dashboard